 If one comes around and hangs around, it is better to get him or her away from your home.
 However, trapping foxes is difficult, dangerous, and typically requires a permit.
 Rather than the fox approaching you, you would be approaching it.

+According to the Centers for Disease Control and Prevention, skunks, raccoons, and foxes are the U.S. terrestrial carnivores most often infected with rabies.
+As such, any bite by foxes may include exposure to the rabies virus.
 This does not mean that rabies is rampant among foxes.
 In 2017, the Journal of the American Veterinary Medical Association responded to 1,799 fox-related rabies testing.
 Only seventeen percent came back with positive results, a figure that plays out significantly lower than the mean percentage of the previous five years.

 What to if a fox approaches you – leave it alone.

+Let Mid-Atlantic Wildlife Control resources control the risks.
+We protect your poultry, clean up the waste, sanitize, and install exclusion barriers.
+And we do it with humane care and respect for foxes.
 Do not hazard the bite of a fox.
 Contact your local branch of Mid-Atlantic Wildlife Control today by dialing 866.784.8058.
 Our team is prepared, skilled, and ready to get the fox out of your hair.